 What Makes Scrum.org Different?

-Professional Scrum Trainers (PSTs) bring their own style and experiences with a consistent delivery of Scrum.org training around the world, so you know each course we teach is aligned with Scrum, and all of your teammates are learning from the same message.
+PSTs bring their own style and experiences with a consistent delivery of Scrum.org training around the world, so you know each course we teach is aligned with Professional Scrum, and all of your teammates are learning from the same course materials.

-Once you receive a Professional Scrum certification by passing the assessment, you keep that certification and remain listed on our website as being a Professional forever.
+Once you receive a Professional Scrum certification by passing the assessment, you keep that certification and remain listed on our website as being certified forever.
 You do not need to retest as you have already proved your knowledge, nor do you need to pay additional money to retain that certification.

 Scrum.org has over 360 Professional Scrum Trainers (PSTs) and more than 100 training partner organizations around the world who have taught more than 374,000 students.
 Our Professional Scrum certifications are globally recognized as evidence of the highest level of Scrum knowledge with more than 805,100 people certified.

 Scrum.org provides free ongoing learning resources to help people and teams continue their growth over time at their own pace.
 These resources are organized in multiple ways to help people learn in the way they can the most value whether that is one of our role-based learning paths, resource searching or automated alerts.
 These resources include blogs, videos, webinars, whitepapers, case studies and more.